-We designed a targeted CRISPR library containing 30 sgRNAs targeting HMGA1, PA2G4 and TRIM28 as well as 100 non-targeting control sgRNAs (Supplemental Table 4).
+We designed a targeted CRISPR library containing 30 single guide RNAs (sgRNAs) targeting HMGA1, PA2G4, and TRIM28, as well as 100 nontargeting control sgRNAs (supplemental Table 4).
 Lentiviruses expressing the library were used to transduce MM.1S-GFP-Luc-Cas9 cells, which were then cultured in vitro for 1 week before being transplanted into SCID-beige mice.
-For each gene, we sequenced and compared distribution of normalized sgRNA counts in both primary tumors and BM at the time of limb paralysis (10-12 weeks post-transplantation) using software package MAGeCK40.
-SgRNAs targeting HMGA1 and PA2G4 were first significantly depleted in the late-stage primary sites compared to injection pool (Supplemental Figure 8A), and further depleted in distant BM sites, as compared to primary sites, while nonspecific sgRNAs have similar median read counts in primary tumor and BM (Figure 4D).
+For each gene, we sequenced and compared distribution of normalized sgRNA counts in both primary tumors and BM at the time of limb paralysis (10-12 weeks after transplantation) using the software package MAGeCK (Model-Based Analysis of Genome-wide CRISPR/Cas9 Knockout).40 sqRNAs targeting HMGA1 and PA2G4 were first significantly depleted in the latestage primary sites compared with injection pool (supplemental Figure 8A) and further depleted in distant BM sites, as compared with primary sites, while nonspecific sgRNAs have similar median read counts in primary tumor and BM (Figure 4D).
 Both HMGA1 and PA2G4 were upregulated MRs, which tend to be essential for cell survival in MM cell lines (Figure 4B), indicating both genes can be potential targets for treating myeloma.
-When looking at the gene expression data from different stages of MM using GSE6477 dataset, expression levels of both HMGA1 and PA2G4 were found to be significantly higher in newly diagnosed and relapsed MM (p=0.011 and p=0.013, p=3.90e-05 and p=1.23e-04 respectively), compared to healthy donors, and in the case of PA2G4, expression levels were even significantly higher in MGUS and SMM (p=0.019, p=0.04 respectively) (Figure 5).
-Our results suggest that these genes become increasingly important to MM cells, as the disease progresses, confirming their importance in myeloma progression and as potential therapeutic targets.
+When looking at the gene expression data from different stages of MM using GSE6477 data set, expression levels of both HMGA1 and PA2G4 were found to be significantly higher in newly diagnosed and relapsed MM (P = .011 and P = .013, P = 3.90e-05, and P = 1.23e-04, respectively) compared with healthy donors, and in the case of PA2G4, expression levels were even significantly higher in MGUS and SMM (P=.019 and P=.04, respectively) (Figure 5).
+Our results suggest that these genes become increasingly important to MM cells as the disease progresses, confirming their importance in myeloma progression and as potential therapeutic targets.

 We next tested whether HMGA1 and PA2G4 regulate the same set of genes from progression signature.
-Loss of HMGA1 and PA2G4 were confirmed by western blot (Supplemental Figure 8B).
-Real-time PCR was performed on these cells for 5 significantly upregulated (CD38, FANCF, MGST1, AARSD1 and LBR) and 5 downregulated (KLF6, LGMN, SIRT2, GAB1 and TIPARP) genes shared by MM.1S, OPM2 and IM-9 models.
-Interestingly, among those genes activated at disseminated sites, only CD38, FANCF and LBR had significantly reduced expressions in HMGA1 deficient cells but not in PA2G4 deficient cells (Supplemental Figure 8C).
-Expression levels of both MGST1 and AARSD1 were slightly increased in both HMGA1 and PA2G4 knockout cells.
-Similarly, for the 5 genes downregulated at disseminated BM sites, loss of HMGA1 and PA2G4 drastically increased the expression of LGMN, SIRT2 and TIPARP but only loss of PA2G4 increased KLF6 expression (Supplemental Figure 8D).
-These data suggest that these 2 MRs potentially regulate different gene networks to give cell distinct advantages for disease progression, in other words tumor heterogeneity gives rise to subclones that possess different evolutionary advantages over the others within the tumor environment.
+Loss of HMGA1 and PA2G4 were confirmed by western blot (supplemental Figure 8B).
+Real-time polymerase chain reaction was performed on these cells for 5 significantly upregulated (CD38, FANCF, MGST1, AARSD1, and LBR) and 5 downregulated (KLF6, LGMN, SIRT2, GAB1, and TIPARP) genes shared by the MM.1S, OPM2, and IM-9 models.
+Interestingly, among those genes activated at disseminated sites, CD38, FANCF, and LBR had significantly reduced expression in HMGA1-deficient cells, but not in PA2G4deficient cells (supplemental Figure 8C).
+Expression levels of both MGST1 and AARSD1 were slightly increased in both HMGA1- and PA2G4-knockout cells.
+Similarly, for the 5 genes downregulated at disseminated BM sites, loss of HMGA1 and PA2G4 drastically increased the expression of LGMN, SIRT2, and TIPARP, but only loss of PA2G4 increased KLF6 expression (supplemental Figure 8D).
+These data suggest that these 2 MRs potentially regulate different gene networks to give cells distinct advantages for disease progression; in other words tumor heterogeneity gives rise to subclones that possess different evolutionary advantages over the others within the tumor environment.

-Loss of HMGA1 and PA2G4 compromised the proliferation, migration and adhesion ability of MM cells in vitro
+Loss of HMGA1 and PA2G4 compromised the proliferation, migration, and adhesion ability of MM cells in vitro